flowerbug/bcgt/README.md

 My changes are copyright to me flowerbug@anthive.com, but nothing I'm doing is very complicated.

-# A Mistake in Previous Versions (v1.0.1 or Earlier)
+# A Mistake in Previous Versions (v2.0.0 or Earlier)

   I was going through some transactions the other day and noticed I'd reversed Equity and Expenses amounts on sells.
 I normally have expenses positive amounts and so the amount must come from equity which then has to be negative.

   I'm sorry, this was something I should have noticed earlier.
 You will need to go back and fix transactions from before.

-  Please update to at least v2.0.0.
+  My version 2.0.0 also had mistakes so that is also now fixed.
+Please update to at least v2.0.1.

 # Introduction and Rationale